Do the tires that come with the bike meet your needs? We thought they did with our Surlys and regretted the day.

 Schwalbe has stopped making the Marathon XR, to the disappointment of many world travellers.
 At first there was no equivalent, but then they began to produce a similar tire called Marathon Mondial.
 However I note the 26″ size is not available in anything narrower than 2.00″.
 See Cass Gilbert’s comparison of Schwalbe’s post XR choices.

-Annoyed at Schwalbe for discontinuing the XR and before the Mondial became available, we purchased Continental Travel Contacts, 26″ x 1.75″ for our four month trip in South America, a month in Newfoundland, and five months in Northern Europe.
+Annoyed at Schwalbe for discontinuing the XR and before the Mondial became available, we purchased Continental Travel Contacts, 26″ x 1.75″ (now called contact-travel) for our four month trip in South America, a month in Newfoundland, and five months in Northern Europe.
 They performed at least as well as the Schwalbe Marathon XRs; three flats on two bikes in 10,000km.
 Excellent value for similar performance at half the cost.
 We’ll watch what becomes available, but would be happy to stick with these as a sensible choice at great value.

 Addendum: The Continental Travel Contacts have reached the end of their useful lives at only 15,000 km.